v-avis/v-avis-github.io/_writing/silt_page.md

 button-text: "Silt"
 image: "silt.jpeg"
 image-caption: >
-    The canopy of the Congo Basin Rainforest in June, 2022, just outside of Libreville, Gabon.
+    The canopy of the Congo Basin Rainforest in June 2022, just outside of Libreville, Gabon.
 I took this photo on an official site visit while working for USAID.
 file: welcome_home.pdf